-- \ For an 8" (203 mm) mantel shelf.
+- For an 8" (203 mm) mantel shelf.
 See Section 8.3 Compliance of a Combustible Mantel Shelf for other mantel shelf dimensions.
 Note that you can reduce the combustible mantel shelf clearance with the use of a Heat Shield, sold separately.
-See Appendix 4: Top Surround and Mantel Shelf Heat Shield Installation (AC01317) for detail. - \\ Where a fresh air intake is needed, we suggest you add a minimum of 4" to the width of the minimum masonry opening.
+See Appendix 4: Top Surround and Shelf Heat Shield Installation (AC01317 for detail. - Where a fresh air intake is needed, we suggest you add a minimum of 4" to the width of the minimum masonry opening.

 Note 1: From door opening.
 The depth of hearth extension in front of the insert is included in the calculation of the floor protector's dimensions.
-The masonry hearth should be at least 5" (127 mm) higher than the combustible floor in front of it and a floor protection must extend at least 16" (406 mm USA) and 18" (457 mm Canada) with an R value of 1.24 or more.
-If the hearth elevation is lower than 5", the non-combustible (B) floor protector in front of the insert should have an R value equal or greater than 2.00 and shall extend 29 inches (737 mm) in front of the unit.
+The masonry hearth should be at least 4 inches (102 mm) higher than the combustible floor in front of it.
+If the hearth elevation is lower than 4 inches, the non-combustible floor protector in front of the insert should have an R value equal or greater than 2.00 and shall extend 29 inches (737 mm) in front of the unit.